Selective immunoglobulin A deficiency: Diagnosis

 When suspected, the diagnosis can be confirmed by laboratory measurement of IgA level in the blood.
 SIgAD is an IgA level < 7 mg/dL with normal IgG and IgM levels (reference range 70–400 mg/dL for adults; children somewhat less).

 Treatment

 The treatment consists of identification of co-morbid conditions, preventive measures to reduce the risk of infection, and prompt and effective treatment of infections.
 Infections in an IgA-deficient person are treated as usual (i.e., with antibiotics).
 There is no treatment for the underlying disorder.
+All SIgAD patients, even if asymptomatic, should receive pneumococcal and influenza vaccines, but should avoid live attenuated vaccines.

 Use of IVIG as treatment

 There is a historical popularity in using intravenous immunoglobulin (IVIG) to treat SIgAD, but the consensus is that there is no evidence that IVIG treats this condition.
 In cases where a patient presents SIgAD and another condition which is treatable with IVIG, then a physician may treat the other condition with IVIG.
 The use of IVIG to treat SIgAD without first demonstrating an impairment of specific antibody formation is not recommended.